AdrianOlm1/CSE101/pa8/README.md

 - The WordFrequency program showcases the practical use of the Dictionary ADT in processing and analyzing text data.
 - The Order program demonstrates how the Dictionary ADT can be used for data ordering and organization.
 - The DictionaryTest suite is crucial for verifying the correctness and reliability of the ADT implementation.

-## Contact

-For any queries or issues related to this assignment, please contact Arthur Wei at hwei20@ucsc.edu.